Worst Behaviour

 "Worst Behaviour" is a song by British singer, songwriter, rapper, and producer Kwn, released on 1 November 2024 as a standalone single.
-The song has been widely viewed as sultry trap-infused R&B production, After gaining popularity, she released a remix with American singer, songwriter, and dancer Kehlani on February 14, 2025, which was included on Kwn's second extended play (EP), With All Due Respect released by RCA Records in 2025.
+The song has been widely viewed as sultry trap-infused R&B production, After gaining popularity, she released a remix with American singer, and songwriter Kehlani on February 14, 2025, which was included on Kwn's second extended play (EP), With All Due Respect released by RCA Records in 2025.

 Background and release

-Kwn began working on "Worst Behaviour" in mid-2024 after parting ways with Black Butter Records, an independent British label she had been signed to for several years.
-She described the song as a statement of creative independence, developed during a period of self-reflection and a redefinition of her sound.
-She release it independently to maintain full control over her music and its distribution, marking her first major release without label support.
+Kwn released "Worst Behaviour" independently following earlier singles including "Eyes Wide Open" and "Lord I’ve Tried", as well as her appearance on Kehlani’s "Clothes Off".
+The song initially received a limited release through her website before becoming available on digital streaming platforms.
+The song was created during an Instagram Live session at her mother’s home.
+Kwn stated that she and her manager independently organised the song’s rollout, including an early sales campaign that sold approximately 5,500 units before its wider release.

-The track was co-written by Kwn and London artist Sasha Keable, with whom she had previously collaborated on R&B projects.
+The song was co-written by Kwn and London artist Sasha Keable, with whom she had previously collaborated on R&B projects.
+The song was released on November 1, 2024.

-The single was released on November 1, 2024.
-In late January 2025, Kwn announced a remix of "Worst Behaviour" featuring Kehlani, scheduled for February 14, 2025.
-Teased with behind-the-scenes photos from the video shoot that went viral on Instagram and X, the announcement boosted streams of the original track before the remix's release.